20 Tips to Cheaper Car Insurance

 5. Increase your voluntary excess.
 Your excess is the amount paid by you in the event of a claim, by increasing this your insurance company should reduce your premium.

 6. Lower your annual mileage.
 Lowering your annual mileage can reduce your premium, most insurance companies will quote you for around 12,000 miles a year.
 Try and work out how many miles you will do if it’s likely to be less you may get a discount.
 Be honest about this as your insurance company may ask to see old MOT’S and service history to verify your mileage in the event of an accident.

-7. Has an Alarm, Immobiliser, or Tracker fitted?
-Theft of and from your vehicle play a major role in the calculation of your insurance premium.
+7. Has an Alarm, Immobiliser or Tracker fitted?
+Theft of and from your vehicle plays a major role in the calculation of your insurance premium.
 Having an alarm or immobilizer fitted will give you a small discount to your premium and having a tracker fitted could make you quite a saving.

 8. Take the advanced driving test.
 Passing your advanced driving test will show your insurance company that you have extra skill when driving and are less likely to be involved in an accident.

 9. Don’t inflate the value of your car.
 Adding extra value to your car when you apply for your insurance quote will do nothing for you apart from increasing your premium.
 In the event your car is stolen or written off you will only be paid the market value of your car at the time of your accident.